lambotpm/pvpguide/Guide.md

 This classic composition has been strong since as far back as *The Burning Crusade.* The idea here is to overwhelm the enemy team with as much cross-CC as possible to force defensive cooldowns very early on.
 In this composition, you will find yourself playing much more aggressively to try to secure a very early kill.
 Look for openings when you can follow up a Polymorph or Kidney Shot with a fear while your teammates lock everybody else in place.

+Xaryu has a [fantastic video](https://www.youtube.com/watch?v=zNsxAGx-Ic4) about how to play RMP effectively.

 ### Thug Cleave - Sub Rogue / Hunter / Priest

 With the recent buffs to Sub Rogue output and the insane amount of cross-CC available between Rogue stun, Hunter traps, your fears and Mind Controls, this composition can be incredibly effective when played well.
 Make sure you keep your eyes open for when you can follow up a CC chain (typically Fearing after a Hunter trap, or using Mind Control to steer an enemy into a dodged trap) and throw out some damage to help end games quickly.